AztecProtocol/aztec-packages/docs/docs/aztec/glossary/call_types.md

 #### `prove`

-This creates and returns a transaction request, which includes proof of correct private execution and side-effects.
+This creates and returns a transaction request, which includes proof of correct private execution and side effects.
 The request is not broadcast however, and no gas is spent.
 It is typically used in testing contexts to inspect transaction parameters or to check for execution failure.

 #include_code local-tx-fails /yarn-project/end-to-end/src/guides/dapp_testing.test.ts typescript